-Included on the UNESCO’s World Heritage List, this city offers not just centuries of glorious history encapsulated in its walls, churches picturesque streets and fortresses, but also an opportunity to bring them all to life to anyone willing to embark on an adventure of Dubrovnik discovery.
+Included on the UNESCO’s World Heritage List, this city offers not just centuries of glorious history encapsulated in its walls, churches picturesque streets, and fortresses, but also an opportunity to bring them all to life to anyone willing to embark on an adventure of Dubrovnik discovery.

 Dubrovnik was “discovered” early, in the 19th century by various travelers, who found retreat there.
-Today it is the shiniest jewel in Croatian tourist crown.
+Today it is the shiniest jewel in the Croatian tourist crown.

 The old city of Dubrovnik, a UNESCO World Heritage Site, without a doubt, belongs to the most popular destinations in Croatia.
 The history of the city dates back approximately to the 7th century.
 Old Port - the key to Dubrovnik's trading and maritime success, St. Saviour's, legendary Arsenal, famous Quarantine, and the nearby fortresses of St. Luke and St. John as well the Cathedral, the Rector's Palace, Sponza Palace, Orlando's Column are just some of the sites which tell a story about architecture and history of this famous city.
 Enjoy and unravel the mysteries of Dubrovnik's multi-layered past.